 - Decentralized exchanges.

-Participants can earn yield by providing liquidity to protocols such as Aave, while decentralized exchanges enable peer-to-peer swaps without custodians.
-Other approaches can include staking, on-chain lending, and yield farming strategies that combine incentives, fees, and interest—each with its own smart-contract and market risks.
+Participants can potentially earn yield by providing liquidity to protocols such as Aave, while decentralized exchanges can facilitate peer-to-peer token swaps without relying on a traditional custodian model.
+Some strategies also involve staking or yield farming, where incentives, fees, and interest interact—along with smart-contract and market risks.

-Emerging DeFi niches include decentralized insurance (coverage designed to mitigate specific on-chain risks), synthetic assets (tokens that track the price of other assets), and cross-chain protocols (systems intended to move liquidity or data across multiple networks).
-Because DeFi covers a wide range of platforms, research every program carefully before allocating funds.
+Emerging DeFi niches include decentralized insurance (coverage designed to mitigate specific on-chain risks), synthetic assets (tokens that aim to track the price of other assets), and cross-chain protocols (systems intended to move liquidity or data across networks).
+Because DeFi spans many types of programs and risk profiles, research each protocol carefully before allocating funds.

 Stablecoins